KyleLuther/kyleluther.github.io/_drafts/batchnorm_gradients.md

   <img src="/assets/module_forward.png">
 </p>

-Each layer in our normalized network contains 3 modules: Matrix Multiply, Batch Norm, and ReLU Nonlinearity.
+Each layer in our normalized network contains 3 modules: matrix multiply, Batch Norm, and ReLU.
 These are shown in the diagram above.

 $\mathbf{x}_l, \mathbf{y}_l$ and  $\mathbf{z}_l$ denote the vector outputs of the matrix multiply, Batch Norm, and ReLU modules in layer $l$ for a single input.
 The [element-wise product](https://en.wikipedia.org/wiki/Hadamard_product_(matrices)) is denoted by $\mathbf{a} \circ \mathbf{b}$.
 We'll abuse notation and denote element-wise division like this $\mathbf{a}/\mathbf{b}$.
 The notation $\langle \cdot \rangle$ indicates a *minibatch average* so $\boldsymbol{\mu}_l$ and $\boldsymbol{\sigma}^2_l$ are the mean and variance of each element of $\mathbf{y}_l$ over a minibatch. $f$ is the ReLU nonlinearity which acts element-wise on an input vector.